rlorca/http4k/src/docs/blog/a_retrospective/index.md

 This post made us very (very) happy and all of our efforts feel completely worthwhile. 😊 We hope you all feel the same.

-As for community reach, we've been in touch with [http4k] user from all corners of the planet from all kinds of different projects and industries - from COVID tracking apps (relevant!) to Academic Publishers (that one was us 🙃) to Investment and Challenger Banks (also us), to No-code platforms.
+As for community reach, we've been in touch with [http4k] user from all corners of the planet from all kinds of different projects and industries - from COVID tracking apps (relevant!) to Academic Publishers (that one was us) to Investment and Challenger Banks (also us), to No-code platforms.
 If Twitter is to be believed, the library seems pretty popular in Japan, but no-one on the core team speaks Japanese so we don't actually know why!

 #### Globe-trotting
 In 2018, we were lucky enough to be invited to [KotlinConf] in Amsterdam to talk about the development of [http4k], and this led to us presenting at a total of 10 international conferences, meetups and privately hosted company events spanning across 5 timezones to talk about the library and it's development story.
 As (apparent) ambassadors for how successful Kotlin can be in the serverside arena, so watch this space in the latter part of 2020 and beyond...